 The State of Rhode Island does not provide accrued benefits or contract rights’ protection either by constitutional provision or statute as in Illinois.
 Governor Lincoln Chafee of Rhode Island said after signing pension reform into law: “I take no joy in the pain this will cause for thousands of Rhode Islanders.”
 Really?
+Are we to believe Raimondo also cares about retirees' pensions?
+What she wants is more money for hedge fund investments.

 “State workers enrolled in the current state pension systems [have now] shifted to a combined defined benefit/defined contribution plan integrated with Social Security.
 State workers and teachers [are] required to contribute 8.75 percent of their paychecks toward retirement.
 The contribution [also] represents a decrease for teachers who had currently contributed 9.5 percent.
 Of the 8.75 percent contribution, 3.75 percent [is] put toward the defined benefit pension, which vests after five years of service (lowered from the current vesting period of 10 years).
 The remaining five percent of the employees’ contributions [are] invested in the retirees’ personal accounts.
 The employer [matches] this contribution with an additional one percent” (Mercatus Center).
 In Illinois, every one percent increase in membership contribution equals $100 million.
 How much is that unfunded liability again?
+Are you wondering why these conservative groups like Heartland and Mercatus are so interested in public employees' retirement money?

 In a recent correspondence, Amanda Kass, research and policy specialist for pensions and local government at the Center for Tax and Budget Accountability stated it was “interesting that this legislation applied to Rhode Island’s municipal retirement fund because it was in decent financial shape.
 Data (from the Center for Retirement Research) shows that the municipal system had a funded ratio of 73.55 percent for FY 2010.
 In comparison, the Rhode Island Employees’ Retirement System (for teachers, judges, employees, etc.) was only at 48.38 percent.”

+But they can't touch money protected by state constitutions, right?
 According to a slide presentation entitled, “Pension Reform Legal Principles and Considerations” from the Office of the General Treasurer in Rhode Island (April 10, 2012), the Federal Statutory Law, ERISA, 29 USC 1054 (g) (1) claimed that “the accrued benefit of a participant under a plan may not be decreased by an amendment of the plan…” The presentation revealed that out of the 50 states, 10 states have constitutional provisions that specifically protect public pension benefits.
 They include Michigan, Texas, Louisiana, Arkansas, Hawaii, New Mexico, Arizona, New York, California, and Illinois.
 The last four states listed here “provide contract rights to benefits in place on the day of hire.”
 Though the least protected are new employees, non-vested employees, active and vested employees, active/eligible to retire employees, and retired employees– in this order, in the State of Michigan, a recent ruling declared “the legislature cannot expect to balance the budget on the backs of state workers” (State of Michigan in the Supreme Court, August 2011).
 Another recent ruling, in Arizona, proclaimed “that a law changing the contribution that state employees make to their pension funds [was] unconstitutional” (Arizona pension law ruled unconstitutional, February 2012).

-As divulged in the Pension Reform Legal Principles’ and Considerations’ explanations: “for a statute to constitute a contract for purposes of the Contract Clause, there must be a clear and unequivocal indication that the legislature intended to create contractual rights.
+As divulged in the Pension Reform Legal Principles’ and Considerations’ explanations: “For a statute to constitute a contract for purposes of the Contract Clause, there must be a clear and unequivocal indication that the legislature intended to create contractual rights.
 The principal function of a legislature is not to make contracts but to make laws establishing the policy of the state that is inherently subject to revision and repeal.
 The ‘unmistakability doctrine’ applies equally to state statutes and municipal ordinances.”

 Whether any new piece of legislation is a diminishment of Article XIII, Section 5 of the Illinois Constitution, and is deemed “reasonable and necessary” in order to carry out a “legitimate public purpose,” will depend upon presentation before the Illinois Appellate Court and its interpretations.
 “More moderate alternatives that do not violate a constitutional contract,” such as the ability to raise taxes [through revenue reform] or to cut services, must be considered initially, as well as whether a legitimate public purpose is “an exercise of police power for a broad societal issue v. benefits for a special interest” (Pension Reform, Legal Principles and Considerations).